 The appellation falls into five main districts, which accounts for some two-thirds of the working vineyard area.
-The five districts may yet become their own sub-appellations in a desirable move to establish better regional identity in this geographically extensive AC.
+The five districts may yet become their own sub-appellations in a desirable move to establish a better regional identity in this geographically extensive AC.
 The rest of the appellation is spread across a vast area.
-The Montagne de Reims sub-region lies just south of the city of Reims and is famed for producing rich, full-bodied Champagnes.
-Pinot Noir and Pinot Meunier are the predominant varieties here; this is definitely not white wine country.
+The Montagne de Reims sub-region lies just south of the city of Reims and is famed for producing vibrant, full-bodied Champagnes.
+Pinot Noir and Pinot Meunier are the predominant varieties here; this is not a white wine country.
 The village of Bouzy is as well known for producing the still Coteaux Champenois reds as its sparkling wines.

 The Vallée de la Marne to the north-west of the Montagne De Reims stretches east along the river Marne.
 The district’s center is the town of Epernay, a beautiful historical center full of famous Champagne Houses nearly back to back and delightful shops enticing you with their vinous wares.
 White grapes are predominant here, and the wines tend to be a touch lighter than those from the Montagne de Reims, with more elegance and refinement.
 Further east, the Côte des Blancs is, as the name suggests, white wine territory.
 Chardonnay is virtually the exclusive grape variety with very few red plantings.
 The famous villages of Avize, Le Mesnil-sur-Oger, and Vertus are found here, the connoisseurs’ choice of Champagne.